The practice What's different The foundation Pricing Download on the App Store →

 Meditation apps make you passive

-Calm.
-Headspace.
-Peaceful, certainly.
-But you don't need to feel calmer — you need to act better.
+Most meditation apps make you calmer, not better.
 There's a difference between a tranquilized mind and a disciplined one.
 Stoicism was never passive.
 It was a system for war.

 04